seanox/seanox-ai-nlp/README.md

 </p>

 # Description
-This package addresses challenges in semantic processing of domain-specific content within NLP pipelines.
-It aims to improve the connection between semantic user queries and structured, technically rich data—especially where traditional embedding models and similarity metrics reach their limits.
+This package addresses challenges in semantic alignment within NLP pipelines, particularly when working with structured, domain-specific data.
+It aims to improve the connection between user queries and technically rich content -- especially in cases where embedding-based similarity reaches its limits -- by introducing a transparent, rule-based processing layer.

 The approach combines: